 Sweetener: I use stevia glycerite.
 You can use a granulated sweetener instead.

 Unsweetened cocoa powder: It's best to use Dutch-processed cocoa powder.
 It's milder and less acidic than natural cocoa powder.

 Extra-dark chocolate: I use Lindt Excellence 90%.
 You can use your favorite chocolate or chocolate chips, but the darker the better, obviously.

-One of the best things about this recipe is how easy it is.
+Making keto hot chocolate is delightfully easy.
 The detailed instructions are listed in the recipe card below.
 Here are the basic steps:

 First, measure and gather all your ingredients so that everything's ready.
 Things happen fast in this recipe!
 If using a chocolate bar, chop it with a sharp chef's knife, as shown in the video.

 Pour a cup of half-and-half into a small saucepan and heat it over medium-low heat until tiny bubbles appear around the edges.

 Don't let the half-and-half come to a boil.
 As soon as those bubbles appear, add the sweetener and the cocoa powder, then lower the heat to low and whisk until completely dissolved.